 Low interest rates, insufficient capital market returns, new capital requirements, unattainable performance guarantees on existing policies.
 All products that result in vested entitlements or fulfil a savings function, such as health and life insurance, are under massive pressure: insurers are barely able to earn the returns they need to meet future obligations.

-At first the disposal has no effect on the insured parties: the buyer of the portfolio assumes all the rights and obligations of the previous insurer and continues the policies correctly and in line with the contract – the supervisory authorities, like BaFin in Germany, make sure the insured are not disadvantaged in any way.
+At first, the disposal has no effect on the insured parties themselves: the buyer of the portfolio assumes all the rights and obligations of the previous insurer and continues the policies correctly and in line with the contract – the supervisory authorities, like BaFin in Germany, make sure the insured are not disadvantaged in any way.
+This principle also applies to profit sharing, which has to remain stable after a takeover.

 IF YOU NEED MORE INFORMATION